Denver Civic Center

-The Denver Civic Center is a civic center area that includes two parks surrounded by government and cultural buildings and spaces.
-Civic Center is located in central Denver, Colorado, on the south side of Downtown Denver.
+The Denver Civic Center is a civic center that includes two parks surrounded by government and cultural buildings and spaces in central Denver, Colorado, on the south side of Downtown Denver.
 Much of the area is a historic district which was listed on the National Register of Historic Places in 1974 (boundaries clarified 1988).
 A somewhat smaller area was designated a U.S. National Historic Landmark in 2012 as one of the nation's finest examples of the City Beautiful movement of civic design.
 Denver Civic Center lies partially within the north end of an official Denver neighborhood also named Civic Center.
 It includes the Colorado State Capitol building, in the west end of Denver's official Capitol Hill neighborhood, and it includes a few buildings in the south end of Denver's Central Business District.

 The Civic Center area is known as the center of the civic life in the city, with numerous institutions of arts, government, and culture as well as festivals, parades, and protests throughout the year.

 Parks

-Civic Center Park is part of the City and County of Denver park system, located at the intersection of Colfax Avenue and Broadway, perhaps the best-known and most important streets in Denver.
-The park is bordered by Bannock Street on the west, Broadway on the east, Colfax Avenue on the north, and 14th Avenue on the south.
+Civic Center Park is part of the City and County of Denver park system.
+The park is bordered by Colfax Avenue on the north and Broadway on the east (perhaps the two best-known and most important streets in Denver), along with Bannock Street on the west and 14th Avenue on the south.
 The park is home to a fountain, several statues, and formal gardens, and includes a Greek amphitheater, a war memorial, and the Voorhies Memorial Seal Pond.
-It is well known for its symmetrical Neoclassical design.
+It has symmetrical Neoclassical design.
 Lincoln Park, immediately east of Civic Center Park, is operated by the State of Colorado.
 It holds a replica of the Liberty Bell and several memorials.